KattsonBastos/astro-airflow-certification/fundamentals/study-notes/playing-with-dags.md

 </p>

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;The start date can be any date in the past or in the future.
 Basically, we can think of it as the initial date of the data interval we want to process in our pipeline.
 Taking our above example, the start date is 2023/01/01 00:00.
-It is recommended to set a fixed start date time (it is not a good idea to use datetime.now()).
 </p>

 <p align="justify">